 Home / About

-Otto Ruderman (They/Them) - Lead Peer
+Otto Ruderman (They/Them) - Program Coordinator

 [Image Description: photo of Safe Homes' Lead Peer, Otto Ruderman, a white, queer, nonbinary person.
 They are wearing a brown shirt and glasses.
 They have several piercings on their nose, lips and ears.]